miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + The train takes a highly scenic route full of great views.
 + Most the girls are witches themselves, though of limited effect.
 + The train will be attacked at one point by Hespatians or Outsiders, acting on their own with a few allies to make a name for themselves & enjoy the would-be spoils of the job.

+### Sidebar
-+ If not a watcher, you can take this quest with a normal quest slot wherein you hear about the maiden train, and join the heist.
+If not a watcher, you can take this quest with a normal quest slot wherein you hear about the maiden train, and join the heist.

+### Sidebar
 In doing so condemning the girls you capture to Bad Ends, potentially as many as almost a thousand girls, and becoming target of Inquisition.

-BLOODSTONE CHALICE
-Noble (Hespatia) - Evil
+## Quest: Bloodstone Chalice
+- Slot: Noble
+- Faction: Hespatia
+- Evil: True

-Threat 3
+- Threat: 3
-Conflict 7
+- Conflict: 7
-Reward 3
+- Reward: 3

 The Family of Red Mother and the Family of Whisper are known to collaborate on a ritual where they meet at a heretical site containing the bloodstone chalice, a unique relic, where they hold a ritual orgy and mass sacrifice, the resulting fluids being channeled through blood grooves throughout the chamber and concentrated into the chalice.
 200 lives will participate in the event, 100 being sacrificed at the end.
 All participants will feel a sense of euphoria that lasts a week, while the 5 designated to take a drink will permanently unlock the potential to learn Visceramancy and in the moment of drinking choose to replace their witch race with another.

 Notes:
 + Very little threat, the site is secret and warded, but many of the sacrificed will be weak witches, including from other factions that got lost away from their herds, as well as human cultists.
-+ You spend rp to use Visceramancy.
-VISCERAMANCY
++ You spend rp to use _Visceramancy_.

+### Sidebar
-+ You will, naturally, be chosen to drink.
+You will, naturally, be chosen to drink.
 You may also do this quest and drink if you have Whisper or Red Mother as a companion.

-## STARGAZING
+## Quest: Stargazing
 - Slot: Folk
 - Evil Route: True

-Threat 1
+- Threat: 1
-Conflict 1
+- Conflict: 1
-Reward 3
+- Reward: 3

 You're in space, on the moon, here in Lunabella.
 Why didn't you think of it sooner?
 Time to go stargazing, which on Lunabella can include looking up at the Earth through a telescope.
 Go outside of a Domain bubble if you want to view the sky without any atmosphere in the way.
 Maybe it's a romantic idea to try to get closer to one of your companions and you'll enjoy some candle light with your picnic basket somewhere in the Sea of Tranquility or maybe you just want to soak in the silence of the airless landscape beyond the domains.
 Bringing back a moon rock is fine too.

 Notes:
 + You can add a high power magic enhanced telescope to your inventory if you wish, capable of looking at the Earth with enough zoom to make out city streets or get a good eye full of Saturn's rings.
 No I didn't actually check the math on that.
 + You can enchant your clothes with moondust repellant.

+### Sidebar
-+ Or you can take that telescope and go be a voyeur.
+I mean, or you can take that telescope and go be a voyeur.
 You do you.
 Probably less romantic if you still want to get closer to a companion with this quest.

-FAERIE KING'S COURT
+## Quest: Faerie King's Court
+- Slot: Epic
+- Faction: Alliance
-Epic (Alliance) - Evil Route
+- Evil Route: True
+- Threat: 8
+- Conflict: 8
+- Reward: 5

 It's been many hundreds of years since the current order of Alfheimr was established, with the ousting of the majority of the Archfae who ruled the faewilds in the times past, the surviving Archfae being those to have established the contract where they'll support the transition of power to see their old rivals downed.
 An Archfae rivals a Greater Demon in might and potential, and one has just returned from oblivion.
 Spontaneous regenesis of its own existence.
 Once one of the nicer lords of the realm known as the Prince of Petals, he's come back as the Lord of Thorns, with a score to settle.